shtrausslearning/Anomaly-Detection-w-SQL/1_analysing a server log.md

 ```
 #### Calculate z-score of **last value**

-- Next, we calculate the `z-score` for the last value for each status code:
+- Next, we calculate the `z-score` for the **last value** for each status code:
+   - **period > '2020-08-01 17:00 UTC'::timestamptz** subset is used to calculate the `mean`, `std`
-   - We calculated the z-score by finding the number of standard deviations between the last value and the mean.
+   - We calculated the `z-score` by finding the number of standard deviations between the last value and the mean.
    - To avoid a “division by zero” error, we transform the denominator to NULL

 ```